-CIS is a new service that became available with the release of OES 2018 SP1, I believe sometime in 2019.
+CIS is a service that became available with the release of OES 2018 SP1 in the year 2019.
 I started working with it shortly after it was released due to a large scale customer implementation.
-Since then I have worked with the product extensively as it has been developed and improved up until now (Currently working with OES 2018 SP2, with SP3 release right around the corner.)
+Since then I have worked with the product extensively as it has been developed and improved considerably up until now (Currently working with OES 2018 SP3 + an April 2022 CIS Update)

 - In it's current state it is literally impossible to install the product successfully without getting the developers involved.

-- The OES support team does not know the product or how to work with it.
+- The USA-based OES support team does not know the product or how to work with it.
 They rely almost completely on developer resources in India to help with any support tickets.

 - The Documentation sucks and does not provide the level of detail necessary to properly implement the product or understand how the different components work together..

 - Micro Focus has not published any useful TIDs related to overcoming the many technical challenges you will face.